Why did males swim naked in the YMCA before the 1960s?

 The first YMCA recreational indoor pool was built in Brooklyn in 1885.
 The Y included swimming lessons in its program because so many urban boys were drowning.

 As a male organization there was no question that men and boys would swim naked in YMCA pools.
 In fact, it was required.
 First of all, men and boys had swum naked if they were doing recreational swimming.
 Only with the establishment of public beaches for both men and women did men begin wearing swimming suits.
 Preserving female modesty included not only what women wore but also that they shouldn’t be exposed to naked men.
-Indoors, this was not necessary.
-It was also considered manly to be naked with each other.
+Indoors, this was not necessary since the sexes swam separately.
+In the case of the YMCA, it was men and boys only.
+It was also considered manly for men to be naked with each other.
 Men and boys had nothing to be ashamed of.
-Besides which, the wool bathing suits were a drag and produced much lint that clogged the primitive filters.
+Besides which, the wool bathing suits were a drag on swimming and produced much lint that clogged the primitive filters.

 With the growing awareness of the role of bacteria in spreading disease, the American Public Health Association (APHA) in 1926 issued guidelines for swimming pools that included nude showering with soap before entering the pool and nude swimming.
 An exception was made for women to wear undyed and unadorned swimming suits out of respect for female issues (e.g. monthly periods).

 The YMCA provided not only gyms and pools in its activity centers, but also maintained summer camps with outdoor activities.
 In fact, the Y invented basketball as an indoor game and volleyball as an outdoor game.
 As there was swimming in indoor pools, so there was swimming in outdoor pools or lakes.
 In the old days boys also swam naked at summer camps.

 YMCA camp 1910